etcd-io/website/content/en/docs/v3.6/op-guide/configuration.md

 An etcd configuration file consists of a YAML map whose keys are command-line flag names and values are the flag values.
+In order to use this file, specify the file path as a value to the `--config-file` flag or `ETCD_CONFIG_FILE` environment variable.

 For an example, see the [etcd.conf.yml sample][].